KYC Request Submission workflow

 }

 A KYC Request in pending state will be created.
 Look for requirements.fields_needed in the response object which will indicate if there are any pending data points that are required for processing the KYC Request.
 You should not hard code this list in your applications as it might keep changing as the regulations change.
-Always rely on the list from the response object.
+Always dynamically rely on this list in the response object.

 You can refer to the expires_at attribute in the object which will give you the details on when this KYC Request object would get expired.
 You can make use of this information to collect the required details from the investor within the expiry time so that you can further process the KYC application.
 In cases where a KYC application is in expired state, then you have to create a new KYC Request object and submit it for processing.